Self-As-Female Arousal

 Blanchard's coinage and typology

 - 1989: Working at Toronto's Clarke Institute, Ray Blanchard coined autogynephilia in The Journal of Nervous and Mental Disease, defining it as "a male's propensity to be sexually aroused by the thought of himself as a female."
+The paper drew on 212 subjects and a purpose-built Core Autogynephilia Scale.
 The term anchored his two-type transsexualism typology, which sorted trans women into an androphilic ("homosexual") group and a non-androphilic, autogynephilic group.

 - 1993: Blanchard and Freund formalised the unifying mechanism in "Erotic target location errors in male gender dysphorics, paedophiles, and fetishists" (British Journal of Psychiatry), placing autogynephilia alongside other proposed self-directed paraphilias.